One of the beauties of bokashi composting is it’s simplicity and this is true from the start.

 – Bokashi bran:

 The bokashi bran is teeming with essential microbes ready to ferment your food waste.
-Just 1 to 2 heaping tablespoons of bokashi bran contains all the microbes you typically need for a days worth of food waste.
+Just 1 heaping tablespoon of bokashi bran contains all the microbes you typically need for a days worth of food waste.

 – Food waste: